thexsel/thexsel.github.io/p/vstore/index.md

 Read our paper for more details.

-### Related Publication
+### Publication
-**[EuroSys '19]**
+**[EuroSys'19]**
 Tiantu Xu, Luis Materon Botelho, and Felix Xiaozhu Lin.
-2019.
 VStore: A Data Store for Analytics on Large Videos.
-In Proceedings of the Fourteenth EuroSys Conference 2019 (EuroSys '19).
+In Proceedings of the Fourteenth EuroSys Conference 2019 (EuroSys'19).
 ACM, New York, NY, USA, Article 16, 17 pages.
 DOI: https://doi.org/10.1145/3302424.3303971

 ### Source Code
 [Download](https://github.com/tiantuxu/VStore)